-In the drying gas path, the drying temperature should be detected at the material inlet to compensate for the heat loss of the dehumidifying drying equipment in the hose.
+In the drying gas path, the drying temperature should be detected at the material inlet to compensate for the heat loss of the plastic material dryer in the hose.
 Low air temperature at the drum inlet may be due to improper controls and lack of insulation, or a malfunctioning heater element, heater contactor, thermocouple, or controller.
 Additionally, it is important to monitor the drying temperature throughout the desiccant dryer drying process.

 If the material does not dry properly after coming out of the dryer, check that there is enough space in the drying bin to provide adequate and efficient drying time.
 Effective drying time refers to the time during which the particles are actually exposed to the appropriate drying temperature and dew point.
 If the particles do not stay in the silo for enough time, they will not dry properly.
 Therefore, attention should be paid to the size and shape of the particulate or pulverized material, which will affect the bulk density and residence time of the dried material.